KuveytTurk/api-android-sdk/README.md

 # 1.2	Dependencies

 The SDK implementation makes use of retrofit and gson libraries.
-Therefore, the following gradle dependencies must be specified in the project build.gradle configuration file within the dependencies section:
+Therefore, following gradle dependencies must be specified in the project build.gradle configuration file within the dependencies section:

 		implementation 'com.squareup.retrofit2:retrofit:2.4.0'